top of page

 Before usability testing

-Usability testing revealed that the initial design lacked clarity, leaving users unsure of the sequence and required actions.
+Usability testing revealed that the initial design left users unsure of the sequence and required actions due to the lack of instruction

 Final design